-- Once cool, place all of this in a blender and blend to a smooth paste using not more than 1.5 tbsp of water.
+- Once cool, place all of this in a blender and blend to a smooth paste using not more than 1.5 tablespoon of water.

-- Now in the same pan that you fried the curry leaves, heat 3 tbsp oil.
+- Now in the same pan that you fried the curry leaves, heat 3 tablespoon oil.

 - Once hot, add broken cashews and fry till golden.